renja-g/Realm-Warp/README.md

 # Realm-Warp
 Realm-Warp is a project designed to track and collect summoner, match, and league data from the Riot API.
 It aims to enhance this data and store it in a MongoDB database for further use.
 Additionally, it provides an API for adding and deleting summoners, as well as retrieving a list of currently tracked summoners.
-By focusing the full API limit on a few summoners, this project is abler to provide league information per match.
+By focusing the full API limit on a few summoners, this project is able to provide league information per match.

 ## Components
-All components are packaged using Docker
+All components are packaged using Docker.
 ![image](https://github.com/renja-g/Realm-Warp/assets/76645494/b0b26cee-cd27-4d18-b846-4a5a3a6aa5f3)

 ### Ratelimiter
-A proxy ratelimiter implemented using Pulsfire that is used by all parts of the porject that interact with the Riot API.
+A proxy ratelimiter implemented using Pulsfire that is used by all parts of the project that interact with the Riot API.

 ### Watcher
 The Watcher serves as the core component of Realm-Warp.
 It tracks summoner information, league data, and match history.
 Key functionalities include: